Facundo-Barbera/Scraping-Library/README.md

 # Scraping Library

-A python based project to scrape web-sites.
-This is a personal project to explore web scraping and better understand how it works.
-I also made this project a library, mostly to practice packaging and publishing a python library.
-If you have any suggestions or issues, please open an issue.
+Welcome to this Python-based project that is designed for website scraping.
+As a personal endeavor, this project was created to explore the exciting field of web scraping and gain a better understanding of its inner workings.
+Furthermore, this project has been packaged as a library to provide users with the ability to practice publishing and packaging Python libraries.
+We value your feedback and input.
+If you have any suggestions or issues to report, please do not hesitate to open an issue.
+Thank you for your support.

 ## Installation